Flotomate/product_docs/source/package-deployment/sp-deployment-request.rst

 Searching Deployment Requests
 =============================

-There are two broad ways to search Deployment Requests in the product:
+There are two broad ways to search Deployment Requests in the tool:

 -  Using Search Bar